 In most states, there is a statutory scheme called descent and distribution.
-As we all know, loved ones often leave behind an inheritance when they pass.
-If the party who passes away does not have a will that they formalized during their life, then all of their assets will pass to their heirs at law.
+Loved ones often leave behind an inheritance when they pass.
+If the party who passes away does not have a will that they formalized during their life, then all of their assets would pass to their heirs at law.
 For example, if your parent(s) passed away, you and your siblings would inherit their assets.
 If you do not have children, then it would pass to your siblings, followed by your nieces or nephews, followed by your cousins.
 That whole scheme of family tree under the law is called degree of consanguinity, and it’s been in existence for years.

 If a person doesn’t have a will, you should encourage them to make one.
 Sometimes people don’t want to talk about dying, but they really need to consider what’s going to happen to their things when they pass.
 Wills allows for the person to plan for the next generation and decide which assets are going to be preserved, sold, or gifted.
 If you don’t have a will, you are going to have to go through probate and obtain orders from the court to receive access to bank accounts, safety deposit boxes, life insurance information, and IRA, 401(k), and pension information.
 Generally speaking, you should hire an attorney to help you obtain all of this information and to take the necessary steps in managing that information.
 For instance, a car title does not automatically transfer to heirs upon the death of the car owner; in order to have that title put in someone else’s name, a new title will have to be issued at a court hearing.